Professional & Financial Services UK-wide

 All SRA-authorised firms must pay an annual contribution to the SRA Compensation Fund.
 The Fund acts as a safety net of last resort for clients who have lost money due to a solicitor's dishonesty or a firm's failure to account for client funds.
 It does not replace PII — it covers situations where insurance does not respond.

 Your firm's Compensation Fund contribution is separate from your PII premium and is invoiced directly by the SRA.
-The amount is calculated based on your firm's turnover and risk profile.
+Contributions are flat-rate annual amounts set by the SRA each year: for 2025/26, £70 per individual and £1,950 per firm holding client money.

 Common issues at renewal

-- Late market approach — leaving the renewal process until September limits your options.
-Start gathering information and approaching the market by June or July
+• Late market approach — leaving the renewal process until the final weeks limits your options.
+Start gathering information and approaching the market 3 to 4 months before your renewal date

 What to do next

-If your renewal is approaching, start the process at least 3 months before 1 October.
+If your renewal is approaching, start the process at least 3 months before your renewal date (1 October for most firms, by market convention).
 If you are setting up a new firm, arrange PII before applying for SRA authorisation — you cannot begin practising without qualifying cover in place.
 If you are closing your firm, confirm run-off cover arrangements with your insurer before the closure date.